sfsholes/mars-deformation/README.txt

     [fig3] directory contains the different mappings of the Arabia Level from Sholes et al. (2021) [fig4] directory contains the original open basin delta data from di Achille and Hynek (2010), updated delta data from Rivera-Hernandez and Palucis (2019), and the valley netork termini data from Chan et al. (2018).

-The [figures] directory has copies of all four figures produced for comparison.

 References: